 - collection of injury reporting data that does not identify the location where the injury occurred (e.g., backyard v. municipal playground); and

-- balancing of the need for quantitative data with that for qualitative assessment and evaluation, as a means of capturing the perspectives and experiences of children, parents and guardians.
+- balancing of the need for quantitative data with that for qualitative assessment and evaluation, as a means of capturing the perspectives and experiences of children, parents and caregivers.

 Unstructured play happens when children follow their instincts, ideas and interests without an imposed outcome.
 It provides the opportunity to develop physical, mental, emotional and social health while contributing to risk management skills and resilience.
 These skills provide the foundation for children’s success across the life course.
 Access to unstructured play, however, has become limited and action is needed to reverse this trend.
 The recommendations propose a variety of actions that will help to improve children’s access to unstructured play.

-* CPHA recognizes that education departments have been implementing play-based learning as a preferred approach for early years’ education.
-We appreciate the benefits of this approach for learning, but also recognize that unstructured play, those times where children self-direct play without the presence of adults (when age-appropriate) or an imposed outcome, is also necessary to meet their development needs.
+‡ CPHA recognizes that education departments have been implementing play-based learning as a preferred approach for early years education that offers a continuum of play options that includes child-led play and can become more teacher-led.
+We appreciate the benefits of this approach for learning and acknowledge that this is an important and complex relationship.
+Children also require time outside the school setting for unstructured play, preferably outdoors but also indoors, where they can self-direct play with or without the presence of adults (when age-appropriate) and without an imposed outcome, to meet their development needs.

 - Tremblay MS, Gray C, Babcock S, Barnes J, Bradstreet CC, Carr D, et al. Position Statement on Active Outdoor Play.
 ParticipACTION, 2015.
 (Accessed July 10, 2018).